gkaguirrelab/gkaModelEye/README.md

  * GK Aguirre (2019) [A Model of the Entrance Pupil of the Human Eye](https://www.nature.com/articles/s41598-019-45827-3).
 Scientific Reports, volume 9, Article number: 9360 (2019)

 The anatomical properties of the eye are described in a set of routines that account for variation in biometric properties as a function of variation in spherical refractive error (ametropia).
 Ray tracing through the optical components of the eye (and any artificial lenses) is implemented as skew rays through generalized quadric surfaces.
-The routine `inverseRayTrace.m` calculates the effect of refraction, making use of calls to `rayTraceQuadrics.m`.
+The routine `findPupilRay.m` calculates the effect of refraction, making use of calls to `rayTraceQuadrics.m`.
 An improvement in execution time can be achieved by compiling the ray tracing routines.
 To do so, issue the command `compileInverseRayTrace` at the MATLAB console.
-A compiled MEX file version of `inverseRayTrace` will be placed in the `bin` directory of this repository if it is not already present.
+A compiled MEX file version of `findPupilRay` will be placed in the `bin` directory of this repository if it is not already present.

 The function `pupilProjection_fwd` implements a forward model of the appearance of the entrance pupil in a camera observing the eye.
 Inputs to this routine are:
  * `eyePose` which is a vector that describes dynamic aspects of the eye, specifically rotation in degrees of azimuth, elevation, and torsion, and the radius of the aperture stop in mm.